GPeye/rustflappybirb/README.md

 # Rust Based Flappy Bird Clone

-yet another one.
+yet another flappy bird clone.
 Just a personal excercise to get comfortable with the Bevy framework and ECS system.

+## Features:
+- 2d game with heron collision
+- Uses states to move between playing and gameover
+- Setup / Cleanup pattern
+- super basic and minimal animation
+- basic UI that updates with score
+- Sounds
+- Hot reload of game_config.ron so you can edit while the game runs, it will only take effect though once you gameover and restart
+- Hopefully a sane and scalable structure

 This particular project isn't intended to run in wasm so just: